 Today’s top prospects expect that level of customization in any outreach.

-Step 4: Secure a system to store all communications
+Step 4: Secure an investor relations system to store all communications

 It’s not enough to use a scattershot approach to capture, track, and execute your fundraising.